IainSteers/htcondor-mjf/DESIGN.md

 Started when a user job starts on the node.
 Meaning it will need to be called as part of the USER_JOB_WRAPPER.

-Could also consider skimming the values from machine.ad and job.ad instead of directly querying HTCondor.

-TODO: Clarify with Brian at what stage the machine.ad file appears.
-I am assuming it would be prior to the USER_JOB_WRAPPER starting.

-## Benchmarking
+Will extract the necessary values such as number of cores, and the hepspec values from the files pointed to by env vars MACHINE_AD and JOB_AD.

+##TODO: Clarify with others the meaning of wall_limit_secs, my understanding is (unix job start time) + (site limit in seconds)

 ## Classads Insertion